ikvmnet/ikvm-maven/README.md

 To use, install the IKVM.Sdk.Maven package from NuGet, and add a `<MavenReference />` element to your SDK-style project.
 Various Maven options are supported through item-metadata.

-The simplest use case is to specify the group ID and artifact ID coordinates within item specificationoption, and use Version for the metadata.
+The simplest use case is to specify the group ID and artifact ID coordinates on the item specification, and use Version for the metadata.

 ```
 <ItemGroup>